nafasebra/matnsaazz/README.md

 # matnsaazz
-a generator of lorem ipsum text, created by reactjs for your design
+a the generator of meaningless text like lorem ipsum, powered by React.js

+use the generator for design or application